LostNFound-Andro/LostNFound/README.md

 2. Once logged in the email is stored in userEmail variable which is static, which implies you can access logged in users email in any activity or fragment using MainActivity.userName variable.

-3. To access its layout properties from Fragment.java, use the following code:

-    > myFragmentView = inflater.inflate(R.layout.fragment_post, container, false); //example

-4. Instead of findViewById directly, use myFragmentView.findViewById (only in fragments).
+3. Instead of findViewById directly, use myFragmentView.findViewById (only in fragments).

-5. To use the context in any Fragment, use getActivity(); instead of this or Context context.
+4. To use the context in any Fragment, use getActivity(); instead of this or Context context.

 #INSTRUCTION FOR THE TEAM

+##Please update your Android Studio to 2.0 to resolve any gradle conflicts.

 To add any functionality, add it in the existing fragments.

 To add a new menu item (like Profile, Feed, Post, Subscribe etc) use the
 > res/menu/activity_feed_drawer.xml

+To access its layout properties from Fragment.java, use the following code:
+> myFragmentView = inflater.inflate(R.layout.fragment_post, container, false);               //example

 To add a new instance/page/activity create a new blank fragment with factory methods, call backs and create layout checked.
   - For this fragment to be triggered, create a menu item, and make necessary changes to the FeedActivity.java